 Knowing how to get a record deal in the music industry is not as easy as you think.
 It takes more than talent to get a record deal and I will explain it all below.
-This article gives you tips on making a center stage in the music scene.
+This article gives you tips on making a centre stage in the music scene.

-Getting a record deal is the first of every upcoming artiste’s dream.
+Getting a record deal is the first of every upcoming artiste’s dreams.
 They want to top the charts, have sold-out concerts, and be the toast of the general fans.
 It’s no crime to dream big but it takes a lot to achieve those scenes you dream about.

 Firstly, You need to be a marketable artiste, see tips here.
 It is never a straightforward ride.
 Obviously, you have to start from somewhere right?
 To get to the top, you need to have a record deal with a record company/label.
 That is the first step (but not literarily the first step though) to achieving your music dreams.

 Record labels/companies see something in you before they sign you up.
 Most of the views they look at are obviously from the business angle.
 Many a time, upcoming artists are only concerned about what the labels have in store for them.